TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

 ## DESCRIPTION

 The vmadm tool allows you to interact with virtual machines on a SmartOS system.
-Both OS Virtual Machines (zones) and KVM Virtual Machines can be managed. vmadm allows you to create, inspect, modify and delete virtual machines on the local system.
+All 3 of: OS Virtual Machines (SmartOS zones), LX Virtual Machines and KVM Virtual Machines can be managed. vmadm allows you to create, inspect, modify and delete virtual machines on the local system.

+IMPORTANT: Support for LX VMs is currently limited and experimental.
+This means it is very likely to change in major ways without notice.
+Also: not all the LX functionality that *is* implemented is documented yet.
+The documentation will be updated as things stablize.

 The primary reference for a VM is its UUID.
 Most commands operate on VMs by UUID.
 In SmartOS, there are included bash tab-completion rules so that you can